matschundbrei/oci-k3s/README.md

 # OCI K3s for Free

-An Oracle Cloud Resource Manager ready stack to deploy a three node K3s cluster for free.
+An Oracle Cloud Resource Manager ready stack to deploy an ARM based three node K3s cluster for free.

 ## Synopsis